ascholerChemeketa/cs160Reader/_sources/HistoryOfComputers/ModernComputers.rst

        ..

-       Smartphones like the iphone are more powerful computers than the super computers of the 1970s.
-And they can play Angry Bids.
+       Smartphones like the iPhone are more powerful computers than the supercomputers of the 1970s.
+And they can play Angry Birds.